Co-authored by Olu Adegoke, Partner, Infosys Consulting.

-Around 72% of global firms are expected to have a digital transformation strategy in place by 2019 and cloud is well poised to become the new enterprise digital application platform, accelerating enterprise transformation like never before.
+Around 72% of global firms are expected to have a digital transformation strategy in place by the end of the year and cloud is well poised to become the new enterprise digital application platform, accelerating enterprise transformation like never before.
 However, with most organizations still scratching the surface of the potential of digitalization, there are miles to go before we reach the optimal maturity level for an integrated transformation.

 Based on our experience, working with top global firms around the world on several cloud-based transformation initiatives, we present the 7 key steps that can improve your chances of success with cloud-based solution implementations, and help drive your digital transformation agenda.

 1. Choose the Right Platform